 Since the magnetic flux due to stator currents (i.e., armature flux) rotate; synchronously with the rotor, the flux distortion remains the same for all positions of the rotor.

 Armature Reaction in Alternator When Load Power Factor is Zero Lagging

+When a purely inductive load (zero p.f. lagging) is connected across the terminals of the alternator, current lags behind the voltage by 90°.
+This means that current will be maximum at zero e.m.f. and vice-versa.
 Fig. (i) shows the condition when the alternator is supplying resistive load.
 Note that e.m.f. as well as current in phase R1R2 is maximum in the position shown.

 All the flux produced by armature current (i.e., armature flux) opposes be field flux and, therefore, weakens it.
-In other words, armature reaction is directly demagnetizing.
+In other words, the armature reaction is directly demagnetizing.

 Armature Reaction in Alternator When Load Power Factor is Zero Leading

 It is clear that armature flux is now in the same direction as the field flux and, therefore, strengthens it.
 This causes an increase in the generated voltage.

-For intermediate values of p.f, the effect of armature reaction is partly distorting and partly weakening for inductive loads.
+For intermediate values of power factor, the effect of armature reaction is partly distorting and partly weakening for inductive loads.

 For capacitive loads, the effect of armature reaction is partly distorting and partly strengthening.